solids4foam/solids4foam/tutorials/fluidSolidInteraction/3dTube/README.md

 - **Robin-Neumann coupling**, where a Dirichlet condition is applied to the fluid velocity, a Robin condition to the fluid pressure, and a Neumann condition to the solid displacement.
-This approach **does** require modification of the underlying fluid solver, and hence it cannot be considered a _black-box_ coupling approach; see
+This approach **does** require modification of the underlying fluid solver, and hence, it cannot be considered a _black-box_ coupling approach; see
   [Tuković Ž, Bukač M, Cardiff P, Jasak H, Ivanković A, 2018, Added mass partitioned fluid–structure interaction solver based on a robin boundary condition for pressure.
 In: OpenFOAM selected papers of the 11th workshop.
   Springer, Berlin, pp 1–23](https://doi.org/10.1007/978-3-319-60846-4_1).

-For each of these two classes of approach, we can employ different methods to accelerate the FSI iteration loop convergence; within solids4foam, we can use:
+For each of these two classes of approaches, we can employ different methods to accelerate the FSI iteration loop convergence; within solids4foam, we can use:

 - Aitken's dynamic relaxation;